-Sarah Curtis (FBA, FAcSS, FRGS, PDhil) is a visiting researcher with CRESH, and she is working with other members of the team on longitudinal data relating to health and health determinants, especially using the Scottish Longitudinal Study.
+Sarah Curtis (FBA, FAcSS, FRGS, PDhil) is Honorary Professor and visiting researcher with CRESH, and she is working with other members of the team on longitudinal data relating to health and health determinants, using sources including the Scottish Longitudinal Study.
 Recent research publications in collaboration with the CRESH group include: